robinmordasiewicz/fortinet-forticnp/container-protection/fortiview.md

 +++
 archetype = "post"
-title = "Dashboard"
+title = "FortiView"
-weight = 1
+weight = 2
 +++

-Dashboard
+FortiView
 =========

 You can see really fancy graphs